willj/Scratch-Panel/README.md

 var sp = ScratchPanel({
   elementId: "scratch-container",     // The ID of a div or other element to create the scratch panel in
   foreground: "fg.png",               // An image for the scratchable surface
-  background: "bg.png"                // An image to show behind });
+  background: "bg.png"                // An image to show behind - this is optional });
 ```